Kiidk'yaas: Post-felling

 In 1977 a group of botanists from the University of British Columbia (UBC) visited Haida Gwaii to take cuttings of Kiidk'yaas.
 These cuttings were grafted onto ordinary Sitka spruce, resulting in two golden saplings.
 The trees were grown in the UBC Botanical Garden and Centre for Plant Research.
 Upon hearing of the tree's destruction in 1997, the arboretum offered one of the two young trees to replace Kiidk'yaas.
 However, the sapling died in storage before it could be transported to Haida Gwaii.
 The second sapling survives at UBC.

 After Kiidk'yaas' felling, attempts were made to propagate a further 80 cuttings (with the permission of the Haida people) in order to increase the chances of a successful offspring surviving.

-The only wood harvested from the tree was used by Nova Scotia luthier George Rizsanyi and broadcaster Jowi Taylor as part of Six String Nation, a guitar dedicated to Canadian history.
-Other pieces of the guitar include wood from Pierre Trudeau's canoe paddle and Paul Henderson's hockey stick.
+After the Golden Spruce was felled in 1997, portions of the wood were salvaged for cultural projects.
+Some of the wood was used by Nova Scotia luthier George Rizsanyi and broadcaster Jowi Taylor in the creation of Six String Nation, a guitar celebrating Canadian history.
+At the request of the Haida Chief, an additional piece was collected by Leo Gagnon, a Haida carver living in Old Masset on Haida Gwaii, and used to carve a ceremonial mask.